doretox/doretox.github.io/_posts/2022-07-19-perceptron.md

 def step_function(sm):
-    """Determine if the neuron will of not activate.""" if sm >= 1:
+    """Determines if the neuron will activate or not.""" if sm >= 1:
         return 1
     return 0